8 Ways to Leverage your Business’ Social Media Presence

 There’s a deluge of algorithms governing the function of Google, Facebook and Amazon.
 At times this helps your brand grow, sometimes it limits your outreach.
 It is not reasonable to attempt to constantly keep up with the new trends of the algorithm every waking second.
 However, interacting with your social media audience will bypass your dependency on the algorithm and alleviate your reliance on the hope that things will come around in your favour eventually.

 This approach attracts organic traffic, which any marketing investment simply cannot parallel.
-Not only will this approach guarantee sales, it will also breed more superfans (as discussed earlier).
+Not only will this approach guarantee sales, but it will also breed more superfans (as discussed earlier).

 6. Turn the brand into status